• Skip to primary navigation

 There are people out there who do a pretty decent job of explaining about the economics of what’s coming.
 There are even people out there who do nicely at explaining the political philosophy underpinning the ugly cultural shift that’s happening.
 And there are a lot of people who are good at keeping you outraged.

-I’m struggling with my inadequacy to do this task right now.
-I care deeply about cultural, spiritual, emotional and intellectual change, but I feel like a very flawed vessel to achieve these ends.
+I’m struggling with my inability to explain ideas to a culture that wants only to be entertained.
+I care deeply about cultural, spiritual, emotional and intellectual change, but I feel like a very flawed vessel to help others achieve these ends.

-I know your life is in danger.
+I know that our lives — and our futures — are in danger.
 I can see what’s coming.
 I simply don’t know how to say it in words that will be heard.
 Not yet.

 I hope to find a way to make contact with you — to warn you about the cliff you’re about to go over — but I know my words are still nonsense for most of you.
 And that breaks my heart.